likelian/Vocal-Loudness-Estimation-and-Analysis/README.md

 1. Extending the dataset
     1. musdb_ dataset (easy one)
     2. multitrack datasets
+2. more features?
-2. plot histogram of x-axis vocal gain, y-axis mean average error over file
+3. plot histogram of x-axis vocal gain, y-axis mean average error over file
-3. Decide the direction (after extending the dataset) (it’s ok to move forward with some issues, not lying), pick one option, then contact over teams immediatlly, take some small steps
+4. Decide the direction (after extending the dataset) (it’s ok to move forward with some issues, not lying), pick one option, then contact over teams immediatlly, take some small steps
-    1. improve finding ways
+    1. improve (VGG?)
     2. frequency ratio, new direction
     3. study on many songs over history
-4.
+5.